Raghunatha dasa Goswami: Background

-Born as the son of a wealthy landowner Govardhana Dasa from Saptagram in Hooghly District of present-day West Bengal, Raghunatha dasa is said to have showed a particular disinterest in everyday pleasures and an interest in more religious pursuits from a relatively young age.
-This was much to the displeasure of his parents, who eventually took to hiring guards in order to prevent Raghunatha dasa from leaving the family home with the aim of having a spiritual life.
-Eventually Raghunatha dasa escaped their home and made a journey to Jagannath Puri where he met his guru, Chaitanya Mahaprabhu.
+Born as the son of a wealthy Kayastha landlord Govardhana Dāsa from Saptagram in Hooghly District of present-day West Bengal, Raghunātha Dāsa is said to have shown a particular disinterest in everyday pleasures and an interest in more religious pursuits from a relatively young age.
+This was much to the displeasure of his parents, who eventually took to hiring guards in order to prevent Raghunātha Dāsa from leaving the family home with the aim of having a spiritual life.
+Eventually Raghunātha Dāsa escaped their home and made a journey to Jagannath Puri where he met his guru, Chaitanya Mahaprabhu.

-Panihati Chuda Dahi Festival
+Panihati Chira Dahi Festival

-A major event that Raghunath Das Goswami organized was the Chuda-Dahi festival at Panihati.
+A major event that Raghunath Das Goswami organized was the Chira-Dahi festival at Panihati.

 Raghunath was visiting Panihati to meet Lord Nitai, who is incarnation of Baladeva, and his associates.
 Nitai requested him to feed chuda-dahi (curd mixed with chipped rice) to all the devotees who were present there.
 Raghunath arranged for the ingredients from the neighboring villages, and helped by his associates, prepared two kinds of chuda-dahi.
 One contained chipped rice mixed with curd, sugar and bananas; the other contained chipped rice mixed with condensed milk, sugar, ghee, and edible camphor.

 Then the preparations were served out, and everybody enjoyed it.